agama-project/eslint-plugin-agama-i18n/README.md

   their concatenation using the `+` operator)
 - Translation functions are not allowed at the top level (they are evaluated too early, before the actual translations are available)
+- The text should not contain multiple white space characters in a sequence (in HTML they are collapsed to a single space anyway and multiple spaces might be confusing for translators.)

 It is closely tied to the [Agama](https://github.com/agama-project/agama) project and probably does not make much sense for other projects.